 But back to sediments.
-With quartz, iron oxides and clay minerals, the overwhelming majority of surface minerals, we have the ingredients of mud.
+With the overwhelming majority of surface minerals consisting of quartz, iron oxides and clay minerals, we have the ingredients of mud.
 Mud is the geological name of a sediment that is a mixture of particle sizes ranging from sand size (visible) to clay size (invisible), and the world's rivers steadily deliver mud to the sea and to large lakes and inland basins.
 That is where the clastic sedimentary rocks are born, sandstone and mudstone and shale in all their variety.
 (See Sedimentary Rocks in a Nutshell.)

 The Chemical Precipitates

-When the mountains were crumbling, much of their mineral content dissolved.
+When the mountains are crumbling, much of their mineral content dissolves.
 This material reenters the rock cycle in other ways than clay, precipitating out of solution to form other surface minerals.

 Calcium is an important cation in igneous rock minerals, but it plays little part in the clay cycle.
 Instead calcium remains in water, where it affiliates with carbonate ion (CO3).
 When it becomes concentrated enough in seawater, calcium carbonate comes out of solution as calcite.
 Living organisms can extract it to build their calcite shells, which also become sediment.